lahordeschool/bomberman-ai/Readme.md

 *Made with love by LA HORDE for BETCLIC*
 *This project has been made by a total noob, so don't judge if you find any bug :) just report it on the github project please.*

+## Install the game

+Run "npm install" in the repository.

+If you don't know how to do it, ask kindly to one of your fellow developers to install the game and share the .zip folder with you.

 ## Run the game

 1. Open Chrome **WITHOUT web security**

-- On Windows :
+- On Windows : (powershell or terminal)
-run cmd : chrome.exe --allow-file-access-from-files
+*start chrome --allow-file-access-from-files*

 - On Mac : (from terminal)
-open /Applications/Google\ Chrome.app/ --args --allow-file-access-from-files
+*open /Applications/Google\ Chrome.app/ --args --allow-file-access-from-files*

 - On Ubuntu : (from terminal)
-chromium-browser --disable-web-security
+*chromium-browser --disable-web-security*

 (this step is necessary to avoid CORS errors from file protocol)